-"Commercial Operation" means, with respect to each project, that the project is mechanically, electrically, and structurally complete and is delivering electricity to the electricity grid.
+"Commercial Operation" means, with respect to each Project, that the Project is mechanically, electrically, and structurally complete and is delivering electricity to the electricity grid.

-"Commercial Operation Date" or "COD" means the date on which a project achieved Commercial Operation under the FIT Contract.
+"Commercial Operation Date" or "COD" means the date on which a Project achieved Commercial Operation under the FIT Contract.

-"Community Solar Assets 1" or "CSA 1" means the Special Purpose Vehicle with the legal name Community Solar Assets 1 Limited that was incorporated to hold some of SolarShare's FIT1 projects as described in this Offering Statement.
+"Community Solar Assets 1" or "CSA 1" means the Special Purpose Vehicle with the legal name Community Solar Assets 1 Limited that was incorporated to hold some of SolarShare's FIT1 Projects as described in this Offering Statement.

-"Community Solar Assets 2" or "CSA 2" means the Special Purpose Vehicle with the legal name Community Solar Assets 2 Limited that was incorporated to hold some of SolarShare's FIT2 projects and one FIT3 project as described in this Offering Statement.
+"Community Solar Assets 2" or "CSA 2" means the Special Purpose Vehicle with the legal name Community Solar Assets 2 Limited that was incorporated to hold some of SolarShare's FIT 2 Projects, one FIT 3 project and one FIT 4 project as described in this Offering Statement.

-"Community Solar Assets 4" or "CSA 4" means the Special Purpose Vehicle with the legal name Community Solar Assets 4 Limited that was incorporated to hold some of SolarShare's FIT3 projects as described in this Offering Statement.
+"Community Solar Assets 4" or "CSA 4" means the Special Purpose Vehicle with the legal name Community Solar Assets 4 Limited that was incorporated to hold some of SolarShare's FIT 3 Projects as described in this Offering Statement.